 - hemp seed/hemp milk

-- (quinoa) I’ve put this in brackets as although it’s high in protein, since it’s largely grown in South America the food miles are too high for me
+- (quinoa) I’ve put this in brackets as although it’s high in protein, since it’s commonly grown at the time of writing in South America the food miles are too high for me

 - wholewheat couscous